aximu4/Tessera/README.md

 # Tessera
-A fun game for ComputerCrafts.
+A fun game for the ComputerCrafts mod.
+(WIP)